Monster House (American TV series): Premise

 Most builds were completed in the allotted times, usually finishing near midnight on Fridays.
 Some builds, however, were accomplished far more quickly.
 During the "Zen House", the build team finished so quickly that they could assist the interior decorators and have the family moved in on Friday night.
 The "Shark House" build was actually finished by Thursday afternoon, but specialty builds and decorations weren't scheduled until that Saturday, so the build was still officially completed on Saturday.
 On at least two on-camera occasions, the build was not completed on time by the original team, while other episodes showed builders bowing to pressure and leaving the set during construction.
 The show allowed some of these builders to redeem themselves during a special "Dog House" two-part episode.
-A married couple had requested the show to build a large doghouse in their back yard for their several large dogs.
-The production brought back several failed builders (since they were, metaphorically, "in the doghouse" with the show) to do the build.
+A married couple had requested the show to build a large doghouse in their back yard for their thre large dogs.
+The production brought back five failed builders (since they were, metaphorically, "in the doghouse" with the show) to do the build.
 This time around, the builders were finally successful.

 The show originally only remodeled residential houses, but in the third season, expanded to public buildings such as a teachers' lounge of a school, a fire station kitchen, and a police station break room.
 During the final season, the series regularly employed product placement by including a bald actor portraying advertising mascot Mr. Clean who would stand around during the last-minute cleanup jobs and nod approvingly.